rieckpil/progmot/content/post/writing-a-book-remotely.md

 This pilot area took about 2-3 months.

-What's next was deciding how we would write this book.
-The main question we had to answer was: Should we talk to a publisher and pitch our idea or self-publish the whole thing?
+Next we needed to decide how we would write this book.
+The main question we had to answer was: should we talk to a publisher and pitch our idea or self-publish the whole thing?

-As this project was for all three of us a side-project and nothing we do full time, we all agreed that working with a formal publisher is no option for us.
-Working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.
+As this project was a side-project for all three of us and not what we do full time, we all agreed that working with a formal publisher was not an option for us: working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.

 Furthermore, Tom already self-published his first book and then got a technical publisher on board to offer a print version and more distribution channels.
 Based on his experience and the common understanding, that this project may also fail, we went for the self-publishing approach.